English-language press of the Communist Party USA

 Soviet Russia, magazine of the Friends of Soviet Russia.

 During the ten decades since its establishment in 1919, the Communist Party USA produced or inspired a vast array of newspapers and magazines in the English language.

-This list was launched in 2009, based upon material said to have been "principally taken from the California Senate's report" of 1949 and the testimony of Walter S. Steele before House Committee on Un-American Activities (HUAC) in 1947.

-Various alterations were made over time, including the deletion of ephemeral personnel names as well as additions and subtractions where merited.
-Further changes took place in 2011 based upon the book Guide to Subversive Organizations and Publications published in 1962 by HUAC.
+This is based upon material said to have been "principally taken from the California Senate's report" of 1949 and the testimony of Walter S. Steele before the House Committee on Un-American Activities (HUAC) in 1947. as well as the Guide to Subversive Organizations and Publications published in 1962 by HUAC.

 This list does not include the vast array of Communist Party newspapers, periodicals, and magazines published in languages other than English.
 This material appears at Non-English press of the Communist Party USA.